Clothing: preventing strangulation and suffocation

 Prams, strollers and child restraints can also be strangulation and suffocation risks.
 Here’s how to avoid risks:

-- Always supervise your baby when he’s in a pram or stroller.
+- Always supervise your baby when they’re in a pram or stroller.
 Some prams and strollers can fold slightly, even when a baby is in them.
 If a baby’s head gets covered when the pram folds, it’s a suffocation risk.

 Bedrooms: preventing strangulation and suffocation